Democratic debate: Top 2020 contenders finally on same stage

 There are indirect avenues to chipping away at Biden's advantages, said Democratic consultant Karen Finney, who advised Hillary Clinton in 2016.
 Finney noted Biden's consistent polling advantages on the question of which Democrat can defeat Trump.

-A Washington Post-ABC poll this week found that among Democrats and Democratic-leaning voters, Biden garnered 29% support overall.
-Meanwhile, 45% thought he had the best chance to beat Trump, even though just 24% identified him as the "best president for the country" among the primary field.
+A Washington Post-ABC poll this week found that among Democrats and Democratic-leaning voters, 45% thought Biden had the best chance to beat Trump, though just 24% identified him as the "best president for the country" among the primary field.

 "That puts pressure on the others to explain how they can beat Trump," Finney said.

-Voters, Finney said, "want to see presidents on that stage," and Biden, as a known quantity, already reaches the threshold.
+Voters, she said, "want to see presidents on that stage," and Biden, as a known quantity, already reaches that threshold.
 "If you're going to beat him, you have to make your case."

 Harris, said spokesman Ian Sams, will "make the connection between (Trump's) hatred and division and our inability to get things done for the country."